ltw-webdev-3/curriculum/basic-accessibility.md

     after: |
       Let’s add some basic code to the files now.

-      1. Fill the `index.html` with the default boilerplate
+      1. Fill the `index.html` with the default boilerplate.
-      2. Link both CSS files in `index.html`
-      3. [Go to Modulifier](https://modulifier.web-dev.tools/) and get a fresh copy—make sure to enable the “Accessibility” module
+      2. [Go to Modulifier](https://modulifier.web-dev.tools/) and get a fresh copy—select all modules—and link up the `modules.css` file.

+      *We’re not even going to bother with a `main.css` because we’re not going to touch any CSS in this lesson.*

+      **You can find the text inside the `content.txt` file.**
     notes:
       - label: "HTML snippets"
         text: "Create the boilerplate with `html5`, `viewport` & `css`"